foundry-rs/book/src/reference/anvil/README.md

 Revert the state of the blockchain to a previous snapshot.
 Takes a single parameter, which is the snapshot id to revert to

 `evm_increaseTime`
-Jump forward in time by the given amount of time, in seconds.
+Jump forward in time by the given amount of time, in seconds

 `evm_setNextBlockTimestamp`
 Similar to `evm_increaseTime` but takes the exact timestamp that you want in the next block

+`anvil_setBlockTimestampInterval`
+Similar to `evm_increaseTime` but sets a block timestamp `interval`.
+The timestamp of the next block will be computed as `lastBlock_timestamp + interval`

+`anvil_removeBlockTimestampInterval`
+Removes an `anvil_setBlockTimestampInterval` if it exists

 `evm_mine`
 Mine a single block